dbt-labs/docs.getdbt.com/website/docs/faqs/runs/running-models-downstream-of-source.md

 ---
 title: How do I run models downstream of one source?
+Description: “Use source selector to run models downstream of a source”
+sidebar_label: ‘run  models downstream of one source’
 id: running-model-downstream-of-source

 ---
 To run models downstream of a source, use the `source:` selector: